Chareeef/get-a-gig/README.md

-# get-a-gig
+# Get a Gig

-Find the job that suits your unique profile!
+Uncover that job made just for you!